Workers see missing New York woman’s skeleton through window

-NEW YORK (WPIX) — The skeleton of a New York City woman who was reported missing in January was discovered accidentally by workers three months later, while they were doing maintenance outside her bedroom window at the public housing complex in Queens.
+NEW YORK (WPIX) — The skeleton of a New York City woman reported missing in January was discovered accidentally by workers three months later while they were doing maintenance outside her bedroom window at the public housing complex in Queens.

 “Apparently, her windows were open, so the men on the scaffolding saw her in her bed, dead,” said Simone Best Jones, one of McMichael’s foster sisters.